salvir1/Crank_On_Seattle_Bike_Data/README.md

 <!-- SECTION 2 -->

 ## EDA

 - This data has its limitations.
 The bike count--while daily--is by no means a comprehensive count of bike trips.
 Nor do these counts tell us anything about why people choose to ride or why others choose not to.
 Also, riders on a single trip could be counted at more than one location if their trip happened to pass by multiple counter locations.
 The likelihood of this happening increases with longer trips since more counters could be encountered, and with certain commuter trips since counters are located at the heads and tails of common commutes such as Fremont and downtown.
 - During EDA, it was discovered that one of these sites did not come online until 2019.
 This site was not included in any of the analysis.
 Nine sites were included in the analysis.
 - During EDA, it was discovered that data from several of the counter locations during 2014 was unreliable.
-Counts were 2-3x expectations.
+Counts were 2-3x expectations and appeared to measurement error.
 All data from this year was dropped.
 - 2020 has been such an anomaly that it too was dropped from analysis.
 It may be interesting to perform analysis on data from this year at a future date.
 - During EDA, it was discovered that data from the NE Seattle counter location was missing for 3 months in the summer.
 Counts were much higher than expected in the month prior suggesting that this month's totals may have actually included some of the missing data, but clearly not all of it.
 Entries for these four months were converted to NaN values so as to maintain the integrity of statistics and data visualization.
 - Numerous preliminary visualizations were performed to better understand some of the patterns in the data.
 At a top level, daily ride counts were separated out between am peak commuter times and other times.
 These two groups were mostly analyzed separately since they demonstrated different patterns of weekly cyclicity, monthly seasonality